Stirling to join Company of Biologists Publishing Agreement: free Open Access Publishing

-Stirling joins SAGE agreement: free Open Access publishing in hybrid journals
+Stirling to join PLOS agreement: for free Open Access publishing

 REF Open Access requirements for publications to continue beyond 31st December